4 dead, 7 injured in stabbing rampage in Rockford, Illinois, residential area, authorities say - KESQ

 “We don’t have a clear motive in regard to what caused this individual to commit such heinous crimes,” Redd told reporters, adding police don’t believe there are any other suspects at large.

 Police said not all of the victims were stabbed, nor did they have any gunshot wounds, but did not indicate how the other victims died or were injured.
-One of the deceased victims was a mailman, according to the sheriff.
+One of the deceased victims was a postal carrier, according to the sheriff.

 “This is a very active and multi-level, multi-agency investigation and has an extensive amount of moving parts,” the Wednesday evening news release said.
 “As with any investigation, further details and charges may come at a later date.”